Recovery · Soft Tissue

 ✓ Short-term range of motion improvements

 Pre-activity foam rolling consistently produces acute increases in joint range of motion, typically 5-10%, without the performance decrements associated with static stretching.
-This is well-established and practically useful for pre-training preparation.
+Well-established and practically useful for pre-training preparation.

 ✓ Reduced DOMS and perceived fatigue

-Post-exercise foam rolling shows consistent evidence for reducing delayed onset muscle soreness (DOMS) in the 24-72 hour window following intense training.
-The effect on actual performance recovery is more modest, but the reduction in perceived fatigue is meaningful.
-Athletes who feel less beat up train harder in subsequent sessions.
+Post-exercise foam rolling shows consistent evidence for reducing delayed onset muscle soreness in the 24-72 hour window following intense training.
+The effect on actual performance recovery is more modest, but athletes who feel less beat up train harder in subsequent sessions.

 ✓ Improved arterial stiffness and blood flow

 Emerging evidence suggests foam rolling can acutely reduce arterial stiffness and improve vascular function, a plausible mechanism behind the recovery benefits.
-This is early-stage research but points to real physiological effects, not just placebo.
+Early-stage research, but it points to real physiological effects rather than placebo.

 ✗ Long-term structural tissue changes